zanix-io/space-ui/docs/icons.md

 deliberately **not** used as a source (it carried no license/attribution artifact of its own).

-These three files/paths are not renamed, minimized, or moved by anything in this package's own build or by the (still-blocked) CLI scaffold step — see `NOTICE.md` itself for the complete, authoritative account.
+These three files/paths are not renamed, minimized, or moved by anything in this package's own build or by the CLI scaffold step (`--icons`, below) — see `NOTICE.md` itself for the complete, authoritative account.

 ## Why brand icons aren't in this catalog